 Pursuant to the investment agreements, the completion of the Investment is subject to certain conditions, including, among other conditions, each party's performance of its covenants, the absence of any injunction or other legal prohibition on the closing of the Investment, the absence of a material adverse effect on the Company, and the accuracy of certain representations and warranties of the parties as of the time of the closing of the Investment (or, with respect to certain conditions of Ant Financial's investment, as of the closing of Primavera's investment if Ant Financial's investment takes place after the closing of Primavera's investment).
 The closing of Primavera's investment is not subject to any regulatory approvals or the closing of Ant Financial's investment.
-The closing of Ant Financial's investment is also subject to the closing of Primavera's investment and the completion of certain Chinese regulatory filings, including with the local equivalent agencies of the China (Shanghai) Pilot Free Trade Zone of each of the PRC Ministry of Commerce and the PRC National Development and Reform Commission.
+The closing of Primavera's investment and the completion of certain Chinese regulatory filings, including with the local equivalent agencies of the China (Shanghai) Pilot Free Trade Zone of each of the PRC Ministry of Commerce and the PRC National Development and Reform Commission.